Divya063/TestingFramework/README.md

 There are two testing modes:
  - From the host machine (default)
- - From User-container - To run the test from user container use the flag `-u` and pass the session name as `--session {name}`, e.g- `--session user2`
+ - From container - To run the test from user container use the flag `-u` and pass the session name as `--session {name}`, e.g- `--session user2`

 To run tests from host machine use the command - `python3 run.py --configfile [path of yaml file]` <br>